Home Loan Offset Calculator

 Are There Different Types of Offset Accounts?

-There are different offset accounts that you need to be aware of, namely the partial offset account and the full offset account.
+There are different offsetting accounts that you need to be aware of, namely the partial and the full offset account.

-The full offset account is sometimes called the 100% offset account and will offset the whole balance against your home loan.
-However, a partial offset account will only offset a percentage of the offset account balance.
+The full one is sometimes called the 100% offset account and will offset the whole balance against your home loan.
+However, the partial one will only offset a percentage of the balance.

-Odin Mortgage’s broker experts will ensure you find the best value offset account for your home loan.
+Odin Mortgage’s broker experts will ensure you find the best value offsetting account for your home loan.

 Is an Offset Account Different From a Redraw Facility?

-An offset account is different to a redraw facility, mainly in that offset accounts are much more convenient!
+An offset account is different to a redraw facility, mainly in that they are much more convenient!

 A redraw facility allows you to withdraw overpayments that you have made to your principal payments.
 So, let’s say that your home loan repayment amount is $2,000 per month and you pay an additional $1,000 per month.
 Those extra $1,000 payments will total $12,000 per year, rising to a substantial amount over the loan term.